thetallgrassnet/pokesite-old/README.md

         $ bin/d start

-    The helper script can be passed one of four different commands to start or stop the server, run specs, or run an arbitrary command.
+    The helper script start or stop the server, run specs, or run an arbitrary command.
 The `start` command starts the Neo4j database for the development environment, waits for it to be ready to accept connections, then starts the application server.
 The address and port for connecting to the server will be shown above the server output in the terminal.

 #### Updating